kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 To mark up code in inline text, you can:

 - Surround the code with two backtick characters.
-- Use the :rst:`code` interpreted text role.
+- Use the ``code`` interpreted text role.

 Syntax highlighting in inline code
 ----------------------------------

 By default, Sphinx doesn't highlight inline code.
-To highlight inline code with Sphinx:
+To highlight inline code with Sphinx, follow these steps:

 #.
-Create a docutils configuration file :file:`docutils.conf` in the same directory as
-   the Sphinx configuration file :file:`conf.py`.
+Create a docutils configuration file :file:`docutils.conf` in the same directory as the Sphinx configuration file :file:`conf.py`.

 #.
 Add to the docutils configuration file :file:`docutils.conf`: